CodingGagan/markdown_test/install-and-configure/advanced-configuration/network-costs-configuration.md

 These classifications are important because they correlate with network costing models for most cloud providers.
 To see more detail on these metric classifications, you can view pod logs with the following command:

 ```
-kubectl logs kubecost-network-costs-<pod-identifier> -n kubecost
+kubectl logs nOps-network-costs-<pod-identifier> -n nOps
 ```

 This will show you the top source and destination IP addresses and bytes transferred on the node where this Pod is running.
 To disable logs, you can set the helm value `networkCosts.trafficLogging` to `false`.

 ## Overriding traffic classifications

-For traffic routed to addresses outside of your cluster but inside your VPC, Kubecost supports the ability to directly classify network traffic to a particular IP address or CIDR block.
-This feature can be configured in [_values.yaml_](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.101/cost-analyzer/values.yaml#L669-L707) under `networkCosts.config`.
+For traffic routed to addresses outside of your cluster but inside your VPC, nOps supports the ability to directly classify network traffic to a particular IP address or CIDR block.
+This feature can be configured in [_values.yaml_](https://github.com/nOps/cost-analyzer-helm-chart/blob/v1.101/cost-analyzer/values.yaml#L669-L707) under `networkCosts.config`.
 Classifications are defined as follows:

 {% hint style="info" %}
 Load Balancers that proxy traffic to the internet (ingresses and gateways) can be specifically classified.